akoidan/media-launcher/README.md

 # media-launcher

-`media-launcher` generates per-episode launch scripts that play a video together with matching **external audio and subtitle files**.
+Media Launcher automatically matches TV episodes with their corresponding external audio and subtitle tracks and generates launch scripts for playback in your preferred video player.

+Cross-platform, scriptable, and built for **MPV**/**VLC** players

 ## How to use
 - Download executable application file from [releases](https://github.com/akoidan/media-launcher/releases)